baselime/docs/observability-as-code/reference/charts.md

   # Required: The properties of the resource
   properties:

-    # Required: Name of the chart
+    # Optional: Name of the chart
     name: demo name

     # Required: Type of the chart